|

 Jonathan Brown was born 31 July 1816 in Spilsby, Lincolnshire,

 England to Jonathan Brown and Frances Mary Green.
-His father was
+His father

-born 25 April 1794 in Harwich, Essex, England and his mother was born
+born 25 April 1794 in Harwich, Essex, England and his mother

 8 October 1796 in Thetford, Norfolk, England.
-He was the second of
+He was the second

 9 children: Frances Elisabeth, Jonathan, Elizabeth, Henry, William,